USMC1941/CS214-Rutgers/Assignments/Assignment_3/README.md

 You should build a variety of different directory structures and file sizes and test your current sorter and Project 1 sorter on both.

 The goal is to see how multiprocessing compares in speed to multithreading.
 See how the two compare with:
-* long subdirectory chains
+* Long subdirectory chains
-* lots of files in a single directory
+* Lots of files in a single directory
-* combinations of the two
+* Combinations of the two

 In particular, see how the time differs as the number of files and/or directories increase.

 * For instance, collect timing information for both programs with a single directory and 1, 2, 4, 8, 16, 32, 64, 128, 256, 512 and 1024 files.
-* Plot the time taken vs number of files to see if there is a definite trend for both programs.
+* Plot the time taken vs. number of files to see if there is a definite trend for both programs.

 It would be a good idea to run each test multiple times and average the results.
 * Other users, the speed of the hard drives, the OS scheduler, the difficulty in sorting the files, and any number of other factors may alter your results.